Duck Boat Accident Lawyers

 “Duck boats” were amphibious military vehicles designed for troop and supply transport in World War II.
 After the war, the vehicles were utilized for tourism.
 Cities near bodies of water—Philadelphia, Boston, Seattle, and more—used them to tour the streets and local waterways.
 Businesses like Ride the Ducks created tourist attractions out of riding the enormous vehicles.
 However, duck boat lawyers have called them by another name: “sinking coffins.”
 The duck boat attorneys at Arnold & Itkin believe that companies like Ride the Ducks need to be held accountable before other people die in their vessels.

-If you or a loved one was harmed while riding a duck boat, call (888) 493-1629 or contact us online to review your legal options.
+If you or a loved one was harmed while riding a duck boat, call (888) 493-1629 or contact us online to review your options.

 Duck Boat Design Creates Drowning Accidents